-The School was established by St. Coletta of Greater Washington, Inc. (SCGW), a nonprofit organization.
-Pursuant to a management agreement, between the School and SCGW, SCGW manages the program and provides operational assistance to the School.
+Pursuant to the management agreement between the School and SCGW, SCGW manages the program and provides operational assistance to the School.
 This includes SCGW having exclusive authority over the management responsibilities, accounting, bank accounts, financial reporting, and record keeping of the School.